 The parents/carers, specialist nurse (where appropriate) and relevant healthcare services should hold a copy of the IHCP.
-Other school staff will be made aware of, and have access to the IHCP for the pupils directly in their care.
+Relevant school staff will be made aware of, and have access to the IHCP for the pupils in their care and will be supported to understand their role in its implementation.
+This may involve seeking additional training so that staff members feel confident and are competent in supporting the child's medical needs.